-As all SMEs will know, it is important to always be one step ahead in business planning and that is why Pro-actions’ Business Improvement Specialists have compiled a list of the 8 trends that need to be factored into your 2015 marketing plan.
+As all SMEs will know, it is important to always be one step ahead in business planning.
+That is why Pro-actions’ Business Improvement Specialists have compiled a list of the 8 marketing trends that need to be factored into your 2015 marketing plan.

 Content marketing can be used to spread the word about your business without the aggressive sales clichés.
 However it does require work.
 In 2015, take some time to discover how it could be used to benefit your business.

-Find out more about how our Business Improvement Specialists can help you plan for 2015 HERE:
+Finally, if you would like to find out more about how our Business Improvement Specialists can help you plan for 2015, please click HERE: